US191/ctdSeaProcessing/README.md

 At the beginning of a cruise:

-	- Prepare your .psa files,
+	- Prepare your .psa files (you can use Step-By-Step Mode which process SBEDataProcessing Step-by-Step to parameter .psa files),

 	- Fill in the 'configuration.ini' file with the cruise information and the directory paths (The workspace file will be used for the entire cruise),